binarytrails/world-101110011/README.md

 - Not assigned
     - Illumination
     - Mountains shadows
-    - Proper user motions
-        - Test and fix the camera see: World constructor FIXME tag
-        - Draw axes pointing arrows which you can toggle on / off with a key
+    - Draw pointing arrows on axes + toggle it with a key

-            Note: this would enhance visual debugging
     - Water under certain elevation level
         - Reflection
     - Grass (multiple instantiations)